Constitution of Sierra Leone: Constitution of 1961

 In London between April and May 1960, Milton Margai led a delegation from Sierra Leone to arrange independence from Britain and discuss how this new government would be structured.
 An agreement was reached that Sierra Leone would gain its independence on April 27, 1961, and join the Commonwealth of Nations.
-Fundamental human rights provisions were entrenched in the constitution and Sierra Leone inherited a Westminister model of parliamentary democracy.
-As a Commonwealth state, Queen Elizabeth II would remain Sierra Leone's Head of State and the Prime Minister would be the effective Head of Government.
+Fundamental human rights provisions were entrenched in the constitution and Sierra Leone inherited a Westminster model of parliamentary democracy.
+As a Commonwealth state, Queen Elizabeth II would remain Sierra Leone's head of state and the prime minister would be the effective head of government.

 Constitution of 1971 and 1978 amendment

 Following the series of military coups between 1967 and 1968, Siaka Stevens was reinstated as Prime Minister of Sierra Leone, a position he was originally elected for in 1967.
 In the wake of this period of political instability and economic problems, Stevens set up a Constitutional Review Commission in June 1969.
 At the time, Sierra Leone was along among Commonwealth African States in that it remained a Dominion with the Queen as a formal Head of State.
 During this period of review, whether Sierra Leone would adopt an executive or ceremonial presidency was under question and opposition groups were concerned that Stevens was aiming for an executive presidency which would make him unaccountable to the Cabinet.

 A group of soldiers attempted to assassinate Stevens on March 23, 1971.
 Facing potential coup attempts, Stevens arranged for Guinean troops to protect the government.
 In April, a republican Constitution was introduced without need for a general election by implementing Albert Margai's earlier draft.
 The constitution was then promptly amended to create an executive presidency, which Stevens assumed.

 In 1977 student demonstrations took place across the country and an election was called.
 During the election, Stevens utilized his "Internal Security Unit" to intimated and persecute opponents of his APC party.
 On occasion these confrontations devolved into violence.
 Expectedly, Stevens' party won 65 of the 80 seats in parliament.
 A constitutional amendment was introduced and passed by referendum in 1978 to turn Sierra Leone into a one-party state.
 Stevens would remain the President of Sierra Leone until handing over power to Joseph Momoh on November 28, 1985, in a staged election.